danielbeach/solaSearch/README.md

 ## solaSearch

 A project to help catalog and relate various early Church texts and documents.
+These documents are hard to find and discover across the world wide web, the aim to not only to gather them into a single spot, but to present them in such a way as they can be related together and searched in a user friendly way.

 ### Rust, ElasticSearch, and Postgres.
 Implementation in Rust, ElasticSearch, and Postgres.